divarvel/jDbT/README.md

 #### SQL

-Right now only postgresql is supported.
+Right now only PostgreSQL is supported.
 Are there any other RDBMSs out there anyway?

 #### Dot